 PDF Invoice Customisation

-There are 2 invoice templates.
-One is for the client area invoice (viewinvoice.tpl).
+There are two invoice templates.
+One is for the system theme invoice template (viewinvoice.tpl).
 The other is for the PDF version of an invoice (invoicepdf.tpl).
-The templates are found in the active WHMCS template folder.
+The template files are in the active WHMCS system theme template folder.

 Modifying the Logo

-The logo displayed on the PDF invoices is in the /assets/img/ folder.
+The logo on the PDF invoices is in the /assets/img/ folder.
 To change this logo, upload the required logo to the /assets/img/ folder.
-The name of the file should be "logo.jpg" or "logo.png".
+The name of the file should be logo.jpg or logo.png.

-The width of the logo image can be changed in the invoicepdf.tpl template file.
-On line 10, adjust the last number "75" before the closing bracket );.
+You can change the width of the logo image in the invoicepdf.tpl template file.
+On line 10, adjust the last number (75) before the closing bracket ();).
 This variable defines the image width.
-A developer can then experiment increasing and decreasing it until happy.
+A developer can then increase or decrease this.

-It is possible to have a header and/or footer automatically repeat on every page of a multi-page PDF invoice.
-The following template files, if present in your theme, will be automatically included for every rendered PDF page:
+It is possible to cause a header or footer to automatically repeat on every page of a multi-page PDF invoice.
+If they are present in your theme, the system will include the following system theme template files for every rendered PDF page:

 A developer can customise the PDF invoices.
-This includes adding or removing text, altering the layout or adding further images & formatting.
-Do this by editing the template file invoicepdf.tpl in the active template folder.
+This includes adding or removing text, altering the layout, or adding further images and formatting.
+Do this by editing the invoicepdf.tpl system theme template file in the active template folder.
 The file contains all the code relating to the layout and display of the invoice in its PDF format.
-A basic working knowledge of PHP coding to understand and modify the file.
+You will need a basic working knowledge of PHP coding to understand and modify the file.